Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 Hence, Eclipse Palace.

 In Kwlsh, the place’s name was *Mirw-Kwenek Wrrmthwemwnwn,* which was a little more accurate for what was really going there.
-The word "eclipse" implied a moon, and Sir William had learned quite a lot about orbital mechanics as a necessity of his career, which made him *fairly* sure that the specific combination of a tidally-locked planet with a geosynchronous moon perfectly placed to cast a permanent eclipse on one spot was...unlikely.
+The word "eclipse" implied a moon, and Sir William had learned quite a lot about orbital mechanics as a necessity of his career, which made him *fairly* sure that the specific combination of a tidally-locked planet with a geosynchronous moon perfectly placed to cast a permanent eclipse on one spot was... unlikely.

 The permanent shadow that gave Mirw-Kwenek Wrrmthwemwnwn its name was in fact cast by an ancient megastructure, a titanic solar shade built to alter the fall of sunlight upon the world below and terraform it.
 Presumably, the terraforming had succeeded: certainly, the seas were cool and full of busily fizzing photosynthetic bacteria, on a planet that *should* have been baked dry by Mercurial proximity to its star.